 As CAA only reviews and accredits graduate programs, this standard can be applied only to the graduate curriculum and faculty.

-No. Previously, the CAA requested programs to identify clinical supervisors used and their CCC status; however this is no longer the practice.
-CAA is interested in the process of HOW the program verifies credentials and when.
-The program should be able to describe the process used to verify all necessary credentials (i.e. ASHA certification, state license, state teacher certification) of clinical supervisors who supervise its students.
+No. Prior to 2008, the CAA requested programs to identify clinical supervisors used and their CCC status; however this is no longer the practice.
+CAA is interested in the process of how the program verifies credentials and when.
+The program should be able to describe the process used to verify all necessary credentials, i.e., ASHA certification, state license, state teacher certification, etc., of clinical supervisors who supervise its students.
 The CAA does not require programs to submit evidence of ASHA certification of their supervisors, so site visitors will not review or request materials to verify CCC status of clinical supervisors.

 Could you clarify the distinction between the CAA standards and the CFCC standards related to verifying the CCC status of clinical supervisors?